 This way you can decide how much of a budget you would like to have for a trip to Iceland.
 It all depends on what you want to do.
 Do you like to eat out for dinner and do a lot of tours?
 Then you will need a higher budget than if you don’t mind cooking your own meals and love to explore the beautiful Icelandic nature – it is free of charge!

 When you plan on going to Iceland there are a couple of things you need to arrange.
 Like a ticket to get there, you might need to arrange a visa before you can enter the country, and you need to make sure you are insured.
 How much do these things cost?

 You can either fly or sail to Iceland.
 Flights will bring you to Reykjavik in the South West of Iceland.
 The ferry departs from Denmark, passes the Faroe Islands and will sail you to Seydisfjordur, in the East of Iceland.

-The costs for a flight ticket totally depend on where you come from.
+The costs for a flight ticket totally depends on where you come from.
 Within Europe, it is possible to find return flights between US$300 and US$600.
-If you visit Iceland from a country out of Europe, tickets can become a lot more expensive.
+If you visit Iceland from a country outside of Europe, tickets can be a lot more expensive.

-TIP: Use Skyscanner to find the best prices for your tickets to and from Iceland.
-You can search the cheapest month to see when a flight to Iceland will be cheapest for you!
+Tip: Use Skyscanner to find the best prices for your tickets to and from Iceland.
+You can search the cheapest month to see when a flight to Iceland wil be cheapest for you!